 (1) Accept and process an intergovernmental request for services.
 The CSEA may not refuse to process a request on the basis that an initiating state could have utilized one-state or long arm processes;

-(2) Within seventy-five days of receipt of an intergovernmental form and documentation from its central registry:
+(2) Within seventy-five days of receipt of an intergovernmental form and documentation from the Ohio interstate central registry(ICR):

 (a) Provide location services when the request is for location services or when the form or documentation does not include adequate location information on the obligor;